Trip titleDubrovnik to Santorini

 IntroductionWind your way down through some of Mediterranean Europe’s most charming towns, beaches and islands on this journey from the Adriatic to the Aegean.
 Start off with a tour of Dubrovnik’s enchanting walled city before heading south along the spectacular Dalmatian coast to Montenegro.
 Venture off the tourist trail for a taste of old-time Balkans in Albania and Macedonia, take time out in provincial Sy...
 Read more

 Joining pointHostel Sol

-Joining point instructionsTaxis are readily available outside the arrivals area at Dubrovnik Airport.
+Joining point instructionsTaxis are readily available outside the arrivals area at Dubrovnik Airport (airport code DBV).
 Alternatively an airport bus meets all arriving flights.
 From the final stop of the airport bus at Pile Gate you can catch city bus 1a, 1b or 1c directly to Hostel Sol.

-Pre booked arrival transfer from the airport: If you have pre booked an arrival transfer, your transfer driver will be holding a board with Intrepid's Log...
+Pre booked arrival transfer from Dubrovnik Airport (DBV): If you have pre booked an arrival transfer, your transfer driver will be wait...
 Read more

 Finish pointAlbatros Hotel

 Finish point descriptionHotel Albatros is situated in the village of Karterados, a 20-minute walk or short bus ride away from Thira, the main town of Santorini.
 The hotel features a pool with a pool bar, free Wi-Fi and a 24-hour reception.
 Rooms are equipped with private bathrooms, air-conditioning and a TV.